xability/maidr/README.md

 In the Braille representation of a heatmap, values are depicted based on their relative magnitude within the chart, much like the approach used for barplots and scatterplots.
 Low values are denoted by Braille characters with dots only along the bottom, high values are represented by characters filled with dots, and blank or null values are indicated by empty spaces.
 With three height levels of Braille, the encoding is as follows:

- * ⣀ represents values from 0% to 25%
- * ⠤ represents values from 25% to 50%
+ * ⠤ represents values from 0% to 33%
- * ⠒ represents values from 50% to 75%
+ * ⠒ represents values from 33% to 66%
- * ⠉ represents values from 75% to 100%
+ * ⠉ represents values from 66% to 100%
  * "⠀" (braille space) represents null or empty values
  * "⢳" represents a row seperator